 Hudson Property Trust owns the strata for the building naming rights for Hudson House and also the Hudson rooftop signage at head office at 131 Macquarie Street, Sydney, NSW.
 It includes ground floor signboard and rooftop signage space within the 17-storey commercial building known as 'Hudson House'.

-Hudson Resources Limited (HRS) is an Australian public company.
-Hudson Resources specialises in investments in mining assets and tenements and holds 40.06% interest in the Hudson Car Park.
-HRS, through its wholly owned subsidiaries currently holds the following mining leases:
+Hudson Resources Limited (HRS) is an Australian public company with wholly owned subsidiaries that hold the following mining leases: